vscala/Python-Snippets/README.md

 - Fibonacci sequence
 - Catalan numbers

+## Partitions - partition.py
+Generate all (ordered) partitions of a list

 ## Subscriptable Set - subscriptableSet.py
 Implementation of a set data structure with the additional property of being subscriptable